 Minchat Asher – Leket Shiurim UTeshuvot Iggerot UMaamarim HaNog’im LeMagefat HaKorona, 2nd ed.
 (Jerusalem, 2020), 4.
 See also discussion in footnote 15 below.

 Some authorities rule that vasopressor medications (“pressers” for maintaining blood pressure), such as dopamine, may be withheld from a dying patient who is suffering (but not actively withdrawn, especially if it may lead to an immediate drop in blood pressure and death), by simply refraining from restarting the treatment once the infusion pouch has emptied on its own, because this can be considered a medical therapy and not a basic need, such as nutrition or oxygen (Prof. Avraham Steinberg in the name of R. Auerbach and R. Wosner, Assia 63–64 , 18–19; “The Halachic Basis of the Dying Patient Law,” Assia 6 , 30–40, reprinted in Jewish Medical Ethics, vol. 3, 419).
 Similarly, R. Moshe Feinstein has been quoted as ruling that a dying patient who is on a respirator does not need to be given medications to extend his life (R. Aaron Felder, Rishumei Aharon, vol. 1, 70).

 Responsa of R. Hershel Schachter.
-Additional concerns related to COVID include the danger resuscitative efforts cause to medical staff as well as the utilization of very scarce resources including staff time and protective equipment.
+Additional concerns related to COVID include the danger that resuscitative efforts cause to medical staff, as well as the utilization of very scarce resources, including staff time and protective equipment.